glebb/nhlstatsscarper/README.md

 ### Bot commands ###
 <pre>
- .ts <team name>: Show Team Stats for team (always fetched from server) .ps <player_name>: show player stats from a default team.
+ .ts [team name]: Show Team Stats for team
- .switch: Switch between PS3 and Xbox 360 mode (can only fetch data from one at a time) .top <value>: Show top 10 players from team, sorted by value (e.g. skpoints) .find <team abbreviation>: Show max 10 team names using provided abbreviation.
+ .ps [player_name]: Show player stats from a default team.
- .trackresults: Enable tracking results for default time.
-Polls the servers and when finding updated results broadcasts on channel
+ .switch: Switch between PS3 and Xbox 360 mode (can only fetch data from one at a time) .top [value]: Show top 10 players from team, sorted by value (e.g. skpoints) .find [team abbreviation]: Show max 10 team names using provided abbreviation.
+If only one is found, automatically shows Team Stats
- .results: show last 5 games for deafult team
+ .trackresults: Enable Polling match results from server.
+Will check the data every 2 minutes and broadcast the latest result to channel (if different from previous)
- .game <nr>: Display summary and default team points for selected game (as list by .results)
+ .results: Show last 5 game results for deafult team .game [nr]: Display summary and default team points for selected game (as list by .results)
 </pre>

 ### Install ###